RHoKAustralia/onemda-app/README.md

 ```

 ## Running the app using Docker
+Run all commands from the root directory.
 To start up the client, server and MongoDB:
 ```
 docker-compose up
 ```